zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

 ### Data Aggregation/Preprocessing
 * **genbankParse.py **  - Used to retreive genbank file and sequence and parse genbank file
 * **parsecodingseq.py ** - Used to parse the genes.list file (create from genbankParse.py file)
-* **geneInfo.py ** - Used to retreive protein information for valid gene names in Chlamydia trachomatis
+* **geneInfo.py ** - Used to retreive gene information for known gene names in Chlamydia trachomatis
 * **phiSITEFilterResults.py ** Filter result of phiSITE PromoterHunter tool with sequences from coding_sequence table